 - The applicant must be receiving a Federal Pell Grant or provide proof that he/she will be receiving a Pell Grant at the time of application or during the term of his/her study abroad.

-- The applicant is applying to or has been accepted into a study abroad program eligible for credit by the student’s accredited institution of higher education in the U.S.
+- The applicant is applying to or has been accepted into a study or intern abroad program eligible for credit by the student’s accredited institution of higher education in the U.S.

-- The applicant is studying abroad in any country except Cuba or a country
+- The applicant is studying or interning abroad in any country except Cuba or a country

 on the U.S. Department of State’s current Travel Warning list.